-Jacob and I have experienced cycling over 4800 metres at the Khunjerab Pass during our early days in Pakistan, though we have never experienced consecutive days cycling and camping at such altitudes.
-Deosai National Park was a highly anticipated destination on our Pakistani travel plan.
-The National Park has an average elevation of 4,114 metres above sea level, and consists of flat but undulating plains broken by gently rolling hills and is surrounded on all sides by mountains.
+Jacob and I had experienced cycling over 4,800 metres at the Khunjerab Pass during our early days in Pakistan, though we have never experienced consecutive days cycling and camping at such altitudes.
+Deosai National Park was a highly anticipated destination on our Pakistani travel plan and has an average elevation of 4,114 metres above sea level.
+The National Park consists of flat but undulating plains broken by gently rolling hills and is encompassed by mountains.
 The Park is located where the Pamir and Karakoram highlands merge with the Himalayan and is home to a variety of high altitude species including the Tibetan wolf, Himalayan ibex, Golden marmots and the notoriously famous, Himalayan brown bear, the critically endangered and protected species that attracts the bulk of Pakistani tourists.
-In Urdu, Deosai translates to “Land of the Giants” and in the local Balti language, the name for Deosai is “Ghbiarsa“, which means “Summer’s place” as the park is only accessible during the summer months.
-I was surprised that I had never heard of it’s existence, though I suspected that this was perhaps linked with the distinct decline of international tourism to Pakistan since 9/11, causing the demise of the northern areas region of Pakistan as a globally recognised travel destination of outstanding natural beauty, such as the Great Barrier Reef of Australia or the Niagara Falls of North America.
+In Urdu, “Deosai” translates to “Land of the Giants” and in the local Balti language, the name for “Deosai” is “Ghbiarsa“, which means “Summer’s place” as the park is only accessible during the summer months.
+I was surprised that I had never heard of its existence, though I suspected that this was perhaps linked with the distinct decline of international tourism to Pakistan since 9/11, causing the demise of the northern areas region of Pakistan as a globally recognised travel destination of outstanding natural beauty, such as the iconic Great Barrier Reef of Australia or the Niagara Falls of North America.

-Jacob and I had scheduled sufficient rest days into our cycle touring plans after long, challenging rides or consecutive days in the saddle, though often these rest days aren’t as relaxing as a rest day should be and we often found it difficult resist exploring the local area or hike a nearby trail.
-Even just crossing items off our to do list was sometimes be an arduous and time consuming task.
-The day that we left Astore in the direction of Chillam, the entry point of the national park, we felt refreshed and rejuvenated.
+Jacob and I had scheduled sufficient rest days into our cycle touring plans after long, challenging rides or consecutive days in the saddle, though often these rest days aren’t as ‘relaxing’ as a rest day should be and we often found it difficult to resist exploring the local area or hike a nearby trail.
+Even just crossing items off our to do list was sometimes an arduous and time consuming task.
+The day that we left Astore in the direction of Chillam, the entry point of the National Park, we felt refreshed and rejuvenated.
 We had spent five consecutive days off the bikes, though most of these days were spent hiking and trekking.
-On our way out of Astore, after refilling out MSR multi-fuel bottle with petrol, we were met with a long, steep, climb though our legs felt strong and with our cycling stamina renewed.
-It took us little over an hour to reach the crest where we stopped to perform our morning yoga style stretching routine.
-We descended upon the Astore River which branched off to the East, the crystal clear, turquoise waters were enticing, we found a shaded spot out of sight to go for a bathe and cool off, though the water was absolutely freezing, I couldn’t submerge myself for more than a few exhilarating seconds.
+On our way out of Astore, after refilling out MSR multi-fuel bottle with petrol, we were met with a long, steep climb though our legs felt strong and with our cycling stamina renewed it took us little over an hour to reach the crest where we stopped to perform our morning yoga style stretching routine.
+We descended upon the Astore River which branched off to the east, the crystal clear, turquoise waters were enticing, we found a shaded spot out of sight to go for a bathe and cool off, though the water was absolutely baltic, I couldn’t submerge myself for more than a few exhilarating seconds.
 We stayed and relaxed as we cooked a steaming pot of porridge in our underwear.

-Feeling rejuvenated we decided to push on to Chillam and complete the 53 kilometre ride in one day.
-The next hour or so was easy going, but the road started to climb, we gained altitude and a fierce headwind set in.
+Feeling rejuvenated, we decided to push on to Chillam and complete the 53 kilometre ride in one day.
+The next couple of hours was easy going, but the road gradually started to climb, we gained altitude and a fierce headwind set in.
 My legs started to tire and in the late afternoon the temperature dropped dramatically.
-We stopped briefly for a peanut butter and jam naan to replenish our energy stores before battling the final 10 kilometres to Chillam.
-I found it extremely tough, the hiking around Rama had taken it’s toll and it was just as much a mental challenge as a physical one.
-In the wake of my outburst of frustration during the ride to Astore I was determined to not let these negative emotions resurface.
-One thing that got me through was singing out loud to Mike and the Mechanics, “Looking back, over my shoulder“, but unfortunately, these five words were the only lyrics either of us knew, so the one line was sung repeatedly for almost two hours, followed by a humming of the rest of the chorus.
+We stopped briefly for a peanut butter and jam naan to replenish our energy levels before battling the final 10 kilometres to Chillam.
+I found it extremely tough, the hiking around Rama had taken its toll and it was just as much a mental challenge as a physical one.
+In the wake of my outbursts of frustration during the ride to Astore I was determined to not let these negative emotions resurface.
+One thing that got me through was singing out loud to Mike and the Mechanics, “Looking back, over my shoulder” but unfortunately, these five words were the only lyrics either of us knew, so the one line was sung repeatedly for almost two hours, followed by a humming of the rest of the chorus.

-I was elated to finally roll into Chillam, so much so that, without hesitation, was more than willing to pose for numerous photos and selfies with the Pakistani Army.
+I was elated to finally roll into Chillam, so much so that, without hesitation, I was more than willing to pose for numerous photos and selfies with the Pakistani Army.
 The army had a prominent presence in Chillam, the last town before entering the war-ridden, disputed territory of Kashmir.
 Accommodation was limited, most available rooms resembled little more than a wooden shed atop the roof of a restaurant or a couple of stained mattresses on the floor accompanied by dead rodents.
 Fortunately, we managed to find our way to the only guest house in the village, owned by the government and managed by the Deosai National Park wardens.
-We booked ourselves into the surprisingly clean and comfortable, but overpriced, room and ambled down through the seemingly deserted village to the first restaurant with any sign of life.
+We booked ourselves into the surprisingly clean and comfortable, but overpriced room and ambled down through the seemingly deserted village to the first restaurant with any sign of life.
 We feasted on plate after plate of daal and chapati.
-The restaurant was extremely odd, it felt like we had once again wandered out of the 21st century and into the wild west, Pakistani men entering and leaving abruptly, wearing shawls to stave off the brisk evening chill, but with a small CRT, box television in the corner, men fighting over what to watch, we hoped that we might be treated to a mid-week premier league match but the only sporting event was a game of handball which was quickly dismissed before settling on the news.
+The restaurant was rather odd, it felt like we had once again wandered out of the 21st century and into the wild west, Pakistani men entered and left abruptly through the swinging doors, wearing shawls to stave off the brisk evening chill.
+The restaurant had a small CRT, box television in the corner, men fought over what to watch, we hoped that we might be treated to a mid-week premier league match but it turned out that the only sporting event was a game of handball which was quickly dismissed by the regulars before mutually settling on the news.

 The next morning we woke early and packed our bikes in readiness for our next adventure.
-We played our national park entrance fee and started up the series of switchbacks, quickly gaining altitude.
+We played the National Park entrance fee and started up the series of switchbacks, quickly gaining altitude.
 We pedaled past two small, mud brick settlements full of waving children while parents were busy stacking enormous heaps of hay and preparing for the oncoming winter.
-The road snaked away from us, meandering its way up the valley as far as the eye could see, we cycled above the tree line, leaves starting to turn the autumnal shades of yellow and orange.
+The road snaked away from us, meandering its way up the valley as far as the eye could see.
+We cycled above the tree line and noted the leaves had started to turn the autumnal shades of yellow and orange.
 The road conditions were good, as promised, a “metal” road until, 12 kilometres from Chillam, what was a smooth, tarmac road now resembled an extremely steep, boulder strewn track.

-We were forced to push our bikes for the next kilometre, I capitulated,”When roads are this poor, I have no shame in pushing my bike” I shouted across to Jacob with a sideways smirk.
+We were forced to push our bikes for the next kilometre, I capitulated,”When roads are this poor, I have no shame in pushing my bike!”
+I shouted across to Jacob with a sideways smirk.
 I believe a cycle tour is officially a cycle tour when you have degraded to pushing your bike.
-Unfortunately, though only temporarily, pushing our bikes would be a daily task, the next 50 kilometres were dirt road, though we were mentally prepared for four tough, harsh days.
+Unfortunately, pushing our bikes would be a daily task, the next 50 kilometres were dirt road, though we were mentally prepared for four tough, harsh days.